- Delfin I

 Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking

 Arrive in Iquitos and be greeted at the airport and transferred by private vehicle to Nauta, the heart of the Peruvian Amazon.
 Embark the vessel, settle into your suite and begin enjoying the view on your Amazon adventure.
 Dine on authentic Peruvian cuisine surrounded by the sounds of the Amazon.
 After dinner, head up to the third deck where you can enjoy stargazing as you cruise into the depths of the Amazon Rainforest.

 Awake early to appreciate one of the most important zones of the Pacaya Samiria National Reserve, the Fundo Casual jungle trail will take you deep into the rainforest on terra firme (non-flooded forest) where your guide will point out the dynamic creatures and vegetation of the Amazon.
 Be sure to keep an attentive eye open for spotting surprises!

 In the afternoon, cruise through the Yanayacu and Pucate Rivers, exploring different creeks and lagoons.
 This is one of the best preserved and protected zones of the Pacaya Samiria National Reserve.
 Your guide will use his expert eye to pinpoint all the biodiversity of this region.
 If you want to interact directly with the waters of the Amazon, go out on one of the paddle boards.
-You will even have the opportunity to swim in the jungle river along with the famous pink dolphins!
+You may even have the opportunity to swim in the jungle river along with the famous pink dolphins!

 Begin your morning with an adventurous visit to a private reserve complete with 8 hanging bridges high up in the rainforest canopy.
 To get there, you will walk through primary forest and paddle slowly through tranquil Tahuampa Lake, a black water lagoon with giant arapaima fishes (known locally as paiche).
 With luck, you might hear them jumping up to breathe the crisp dawn air.
 The suspension bridges will give you a peek into rainforest canopy life for many of the Amazon's animals.
 A symphony of sounds will surely enchant your ears.